MarvinAgumba/EXPLORING-MODELING-TIME-SERIES-DATA/README.md

 - **Random**: Also called "noise", "irregular", or "remainder", this is the residual of the original time series after the seasonal and trend series are removed.

+Decomposing allows you to separately view seasonality (which could be daily, weekly, annual, etc), trend, and random, which is the variability in time series after removing the effects of the seasonality and trend

 ![image](https://github.com/MarvinAgumba/EXPLORING-MODELING-TIME-SERIES-DATA/assets/122484885/5b59fd56-d0ad-4fd1-bff2-4cc13db51264)

+# MODELING TIME SERIES DATA
+Essentially, you're trying to find patterns and understand the data in a way that you can use this information to (hopefully) make accurate predictions about the future.\
+ - **White Noise Model** features: Fixed and constant mean; Fixed and constant variance; No Correlation over Time (Example: Gaussian White Noise)\
+ - **Random Walk Model** As opposed to the white noise model, the random walk model, however, has No Specified Mean/Variance; Strong Dependence over time; (Very common in Finance like exchange rate)